Friends, I have a treat for you today. I just finished this DIY Modern End Table and it was so easy to build. I love it so much!

 Once both pieces are dry you can add a poly top coat or just a danish oil to protect the finish.

-Step 7: Assemble your DIY Modern End Table
+Step 7: Attach the top of your End Table

 - Slip the top of the table onto the upper cross support.